bitmovin/bitmovin-player-web-analytics-adobe/README.md

 ### adobeStub

 To help with development, an additional file, `adobeStub.ts`, is included in this repository.
-This file can replace the Adobe Heartbeat library in `bitmovin-heartbeat.ts`.
+This file can replace the Adobe Heartbeat library (`adobePassthrough.ts`) in `bitmovin-heartbeat.ts`.
 This will allow you to view event calls to Heartbeat without the need of a Adobe Heartbeat Account.